 The technological world would be a closed system if communication among the different technical professionals in the world did not exist.
 Were it not for quality translations, language differences would be a major obstacle to collaboration and cross-pollination of ideas and research.

-At Adarve Translations we build bridges.
+I, Adriana Adarve, collaborate with professional technical translators to build bridges.
 We provide an “Adarve,” or a path that allows communication and the exchange of technical information and the objectives among the different disciplines in the world.

 Engineers Speak a Common Language

 Engineers speak a common language, the language of technology.
 And yet while their spoken and written languages differ, their understandings of the technological world are the same, or at least very similar.
 In this realm it is more important than ever to create translations that carry the spirit, intent, and meaning of the original text.

 My teams and I help engineers from across the globe bridge the communication gap through precise and effective translations, and when we do this we all benefit and the world becomes a better place.

 When translating a technical document, we sometimes stumble upon terms and concepts that are not always clear to the neophyte, or that, if not translated correctly, could mean an entirely different thing from the original intended meaning.
 In order to overcome these barriers and potential misunderstandings, we keep in constant communication with the client.
 We ask a lot of questions, and compare terms and their different meanings in order to elucidate the true meaning the client intended with a given word or term.
 We do this because grasping the fundamental concept is vital, and makes all the difference during the operation of the device.